Tiendesitas

-Tiendesitas ("a collection of little stores") is a shopping complex located along E. Rodriguez Jr. Avenue in, Ugong, Pasig, Philippines.
+Tiendesitas ("a collection of little stores") is a shopping complex located in Ortigas East, Pasig.

 Development

 The complex commenced operations on September 26, 2005, and was developed by Ortigas & Company Limited Partnership (OCLP).
 Constructed at P200 million, Tiendesitas is a part of Ortigas East (former Frontera Verde), an interim 18.5 hectare Ortigas Center development project, similar to the Greenhills Shopping Center.

 The complex is surrounded by parking spaces and is mainly served by jeepneys on C-5, as well as buses that stop a short walk from the Tiendesitas gate.

 Tiendesitas Villages

 Tiendesitas is a 30000 m2 complex of wide-opened "villages" featuring stylized Filipino architecture.
 The complex consists of twelve pavilions inspired by Maranao architecture, which, in turn, traces its roots back to the Bahay kubo.
 The roof of each pavilion is covered with chemically treated Cogon grass and is equipped with sprinklers to avoid mishaps during fires.
 Duyans (hammocks) are scattered around the development to offer short breaks during shopping trips.
 The Filipiniana inspiration extends to the comfort rooms: Old kalesa wheels were transformed into chandelier frames to light up these restrooms.

 More than 450 traders from Luzon, Visayas, and Mindanao specializing in merchandise from regions not usually found in mainstream retail outlets exhibit their wares in Tiendesitas' shopping pavilions.
 Haggling a la tiangge is a common negotiating tactic among local merchants.